soegaard/racket-osx-libs/README.txt

 0x108f80000 - 0x109010fef +libcairo.2.dylib (11003.2) <B7DD599A-C397-EDB2-F40B-D1140E51826C> /Users/USER/*/libcairo.2.dylib
 0x12eb15000 - 0x12ebcfff7 +libcairo.2.dylib (11203.16) <01FBE82F-ACED-3EF4-8448-72B2D29C0970> /Users/USER/*/libcairo.2.dylib

-First comes the adress range (not that cairo_get_matrix is from the second range), then the library name then version information.
+First comes the adress range (note that cairo_get_matrix is from the second range), then the library name then version information.
 Here the problem is that two different versions of the same library was loaded in the same process.
-The full paths of the dynamic libaries are now shown.
+The full paths of the dynamic libaries are not shown.

 To see them use gdb.